Amzani/apidesk-sdk-test-def/docs/sdks/activities/README.md

 ## update

-The `activitiesUpdate` operation allows developers to modify an existing activity record within the CRM system.
-This operation is crucial for maintaining up-to-date information about activities, ensuring that any changes or updates are accurately reflected in the CRM.

-To perform this operation, the `id` parameter is required in the path to specify which activity record is being updated.
-Additionally, the request must include headers such as `x-apideck-consumer-id` and `x-apideck-app-id` to authenticate and identify the application making the request.
-The optional `x-apideck-service-id` header can be used if multiple integrations are active, specifying which service to target.

-The operation supports a `raw` query parameter for debugging purposes, allowing the inclusion of raw responses.
-Upon successful execution, the operation returns a status code of 200, indicating that the activity record has been updated.
-The response includes a JSON object representing the updated resource, ensuring developers can confirm the changes made.
+The activitiesUpdate operation allows you to modify an existing activity record in the CRM by specifying its unique ID in the endpoint path.
+This PATCH request requires the 'id' parameter to identify the record, and headers such as 'x-apideck-consumer-id' and 'x-apideck-app-id' for authentication and authorization.
+Optionally, 'x-apideck-service-id' can be included to target a specific service integration.
+The request body should contain the fields you wish to update.
+If successful, the operation returns a status code of 200, indicating the activity has been updated.
+The response includes the updated activity details in a JSON format.
+This operation is essential for keeping CRM activity records current and accurate, facilitating better customer relationship management.

 ### Example Usage